-Any profile field, include custom fields, are available for personalization.
-This includes basic personalization, such as addressing the recipient by their first name, or more complex personalization which selectively includes content.
+In DailyStory, any profile field (including custom fields) are available for personalization.
+This includes basic personalization, such as addressing the recipient by his or her first name, or more complex personalization that selectively includes content.

-The more personalized your content, the higher engagement rate you will see.
+The more personalized your content, the higher the engagement rate you will see.

-Properly segmenting your audience, choosing the most appropriate channels, and finally personalizing your content will yield higher engagement rates.
-As an example, one of our customers achieved a 40%+ open rate on a campaign which used the techniques described above.
+Properly segmenting your audience, choosing the most appropriate channels and personalizing your content will yield higher engagement rates.
+As an example, one of our customers achieved a more than 40 percent open rate on a campaign that used these techniques.

 As you’re exploring audience segmentation strategies, consider leveling up your digital marketing with DailyStory.
 Features include automating various marketing tasks, dynamic audience segmentation and more.
 Schedule your free demo with us today.